TomasHansson/Udemy-Courses/README.md

 - Basics of GitHub and how to use Git & GitHub to collaborate with others.
 - The importance of clarity, following guidelines and adhering to your teams conventions for improved collaboration.
 - Basics of continous integration and continous delivery, CI/CD.

+**Master .NET and C# Unit Testing with NUnit and Moq**
+- Improved understanding of Unit Testing, in particular using the Moq Framework.